Weggler/docu-ngsbem/paper/paper.md

 - Support for multi-domain problems through FEM–BEM coupling.
 - Acceleration via a Multi-Level Fast Multipole Method (MLFMM) for approximating the arising Galerkin matrices.
 - Kernel-driven implementations of potential operators, enabling users to add custom operators.
-- Extensive documentation and demonstrations supporting users as they start working with [NGSBEM](https://weggler.github.io/docu-ngsbem/intro.html).
+- Extensive documentation and demonstrations supporting users as they start working with.

 # Statement of Need